SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/angular-control-flow-migration-errors.md

 <!-- No #nonExistentTemplate exists! -->
 ```

-### After (Solution)

-Either add the missing template or use the new control flow syntax:
+To resolve this issue, you can either add the missing template, or use the new control flow syntax, as shown in the following example:

 ```html
 @if (condition) {